piotrpolak/spring-boot-data-fixtures/README.md

     }

     /**
      * Tells whether the fixture is eligible for application.
-In most cases a fixture is executed upon
+In most cases a fixture is executed
-     * the fist application startup only.
+     * upon the fist application startup only.
      */
     @Override
     public boolean shouldBeApplied() {
-      return someRepository.isEmpty();
+      return languageRepository.isEmpty();
     }

     /**
      * The actual application of the fixture.
-Assuming data fixtures are registered as beans, this can
+Assuming data fixtures are registered as beans,
-     * contain a call to other services and/or repositories.
+     *  this can contain a call to other services and/or repositories.
      */
     @Override
     public void apply() {
-      someRepository.save(new SomeEntity());
+      languageRepository.saveAll(Arrays.asList(new Language("en-US"), new Language("pl-PL")));
     }
 }
 ```